 Vegetable is the term given to edible plant parts, a group of horticultural plants grown for human consumption for their nutritional value.
 Vegetables are considered protective foods and also play an important role in providing a balanced diet to human beings (Kumari et al., 2025).
 Vegetables are good sources of nutritionally important nutrients [13,14].
-Green leafy vegetables such as Jatropha tanjorensis (tree spinach), Telfairia occidentalis (fluted pumpkin leaf), Vernonia amygdalina (bitter leaf) and Celosia argentea (Lagos spinach) are widely cultivated in the tropics particularly in West African sub-region.
-Tree spinach (Iyana ipaja) is a native of central America and has become naturalised in some tropical and sub-tropical countries like Ghana, India, and Nigeria [15].
+Green leafy vegetables such as Jatropha tanjorensis (tree spinach), Telfairia occidentalis (fluted pumpkin leaf), Vernonia amygdalina (bitter leaf) and Celosia argentea (Lagos spinach) are widely cultivated in the tropics, particularly in the West African sub-region.
+Tree spinach (Iyana ipaja) is a native of Central America and has become naturalised in some tropical and sub-tropical countries like Ghana, India, and Nigeria [15].
 It is commonly called Catholic vegetable, lapalapa, iyana ipaja or “hospital too far”.
-In addition to it’s use as a source of edible leafy vegetable, it is also use as a medicinal herb in treatment and management of diseases because it is relatively more affordable [16,17].
-Fluted pumpkin leaves (Telfairia occidentalis), a member of Cucurbitaceae is indigenous to south eastern Nigeria where it is in use primarily in soups and herbal medicine.
+In addition to its use as a source of edible leafy vegetables, it is also used as a medicinal herb in the treatment and management of diseases because it is relatively more affordable [16,17].
+Fluted pumpkin leaves (Telfairia occidentalis), a member of Cucurbitaceae, are indigenous to south eastern Nigeria, where it is in use primarily used in soups and herbal medicine.
 The plant is drought resistant, ohoccious perennial that is usually grown trellised.
 The leaves are a good source of calcium and iron [18,19].
 Bitter leaf (ewuro) is a shrub that grows well in tropical Africa.
 It belongs to the Asteraceae family.
 The leaves are used as a soup constituent [20].
-Other popular use of bitter leaf in Africa includes traditional treatment of diseases such as malaria, infertility, gastrointestinal disorder, diabetes, and sexually transmitted diseases [21,22,20].
+Other popular use of bitter leaf in Africa includes traditional treatment of diseases such as malaria, infertility, gastrointestinal disorders, diabetes, and sexually transmitted diseases [21,22,20].

-Chlorophyll in leaf vegetables are highly susceptible to degradation during processing.
+Chlorophyll in leaf vegetables is highly susceptible to degradation during processing.
 This process occurs naturally with time but can also be caused by enzymatic and non-enzymatic reactions influenced by a number of factors such as heat, pH, light, exposure to oxygen and processing procedures [12,23,24].
 In our continuous study of postharvest changes in vegetables, efforts have been made in this work to study the changes that occur in the concentration of chlorophyll during hydrothermal processing of selected leafy vegetables.
-It is hoped that information provided will help develop and maintain strategies for preserving quality attributes which can enhance degree of acceptability.
+It is hoped that the information provided will help develop and maintain strategies for preserving quality attributes which can enhance the degree of acceptability.

-2. material and methods
+2. Material and Methods

 2.1 Materials

 Freshly harvested Jatropha tanjorensis (tree spinach), Telfairia occidentalis (fluted pumpkin leaf), Vernonia amygdalina (bitter leaf) and Celosia argentea (Lagos spinach) were obtained from local farms in Ogbomoso (8˚08’N, 4˚15’E), South-West, Nigeria.
 The vegetables are shown in Figures 1, 2, 3 and 4, respectively.
-Analytical grade reagents and other materials were obtained from Food Chemistry laboratory of the Department of Food Science, Ladoke Akintola University of Technology, Ogbomoso, Nigeria.
+Analytical grade reagents and other materials were obtained from the Food Chemistry laboratory of the Department of Food Science, Ladoke Akintola University of Technology, Ogbomoso, Nigeria.

 Figure 1: Jatropha tanjorensis (Tree spinach)